AlanOSheadev/Rodfendr/README.md

 ### Deployment
 The app was written and developed on Gitpod and was regularly committed and pushed to Github and Heroku.

-To deploy properly the following are required to be installed using the pip3 install command as follows.

-pip3 install flask

-pip3 install flask-pymongo

-pip3 install dnspython

-pip3 install bson

-pip3 freeze --local > requirements.tx

-echo web: python app. py > Procfile

-The app uses MongoDB and there is a URI needed to run MongoDB,  this is a secret password and as such has been placed into a file which was then added to a gitignore file.
-This was done to protect the password as it should not appear on Github, if it did then anyone could copy and use my URI

 Heroku required that some variables are set up in order to deploy the app.
-In this case the IP was set to 0.0.0.0 the PORT was set to 5000 and the MongoDB URI was also added.
+All secret keys and passwords used in the env.py file which is ignored by Github in the .gitignore file are stored in the config vars section of Heroku.
 In order to send the app to Heroku I first had to login into Heroku through the Gitpod IDE and then push all the commits to Heroku so any changes could be added to the app, on the last few pushes the Debug was set to False

 [Back to Top](#summary)